5T33Z0/Clover-Crate/Update_Clover/README.md

 Users who want to stay on macOS Catalina or older should update to [r5123.1](https://github.com/CloverHackyColor/CloverBootloader/releases/tag/5123.1) which is the final version with the old aptio memory fixes but contains the long-awaited fix for `TgtBridge` which had been broken for a long time.

 ## Who is this Guide for?
 This guide is for everyone trying to upgrade to the latest revision of Clover, so they can install and run macOS Big Sur and newer on their machines.
 When updating Clover, there are several obstacles along the way, such as removing old memory fixes, drivers and picking the correct settings for newly added "Quirks" section of the `config.plist`.
-Users who don't want to run macOS Big Sur or newer on there systems don't need to update Clover – although you could, according to the [documentation](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2751618): "New Clover will understand old config.plist.
+Users who don't want to run macOS Big Sur or newer on their systems don't need to update Clover – although you could, according to the [documentation](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2751618): "New Clover will understand old config.plist.
 You may not change it."

 ## Problem Description
 If you just update your existing "old" Clover EFI by installing the latest `Clover.pkg` like you used to, this will most likely result in an inoperable bootloader due to missing boot parameters in the `config.plist` as well as residual files from the "old" Clover version which need to be removed first.